-The architectural sketch for the addition appeared in the Tribune on June 27, 1962.
-The original, stone faced portion of the school, with three relief, staggered crosses, was shown with an attached two story windowed school addition to the DIRECTION.
+attached two story windowed school addition to the north.
 The sanctuary section features a large shed roof, connected to the adjacent classroom section by a large stone pylon that separates and defines each section of the complex.
-In the 1960s enrollment continued to increase; thirty years later the school would again expand with a gymnasium and fellowship hall constructed-- DIRECTION of the original school and parsonage.

-Our Redeemer Lutheran Church (2135 Weston Street)

-Our Redeemer Lutheran Church was established in 1946 as a mission church sponsored by the existing Our Savior's and St Paul's Lutheran churches in La Crosse.
+In the 1960s enrollment continued to increase; thirty years later the school would again expand with a gymnasium and fellowship hall constructed-- south of the original school and parsonage.121 Our Redeemer Lutheran Church (2135 Weston Street) Our Redeemer Lutheran Church was established in 1946 as a mission church sponsored by the existing Our Savior's and St Paul's Lutheran churches in La Crosse.
 Designed in part by local architectural firm of Shubert, Sorenson, and Associates, the church had a two phased construction, beginning in 1951.
-In 1950 a parsonage NEED TO LOCATE was constructed; the new church, a stone faced cross gable building with raised basement was designed by architect Frank Fuchs and dedicated in May, 1952.
-The new church measured 32 by 72 feet with a 16 by 16 foot entrance and was faced with Indiana, or Bedford limestone.
+In 1950 a parsonage was constructed; the new church, a stone faced cross gable building with raised basement was designed by architect Frank Fuchs and dedicated in May, 1952.
+122 The new church measured 32 by 72 feet with a 16 by 16 foot entrance and was faced with Indiana, or Bedford limestone.
 Perhaps due to its early date of construction, the building is one of the more traditionally designed churches during the survey period.
-Modernistic touches included the modified triple Gothic arch windows on the XXX façade, and the random ashlar pattern of the limestone exterior.
-The education wing, which included church offices, was designed by Shubert, Sorenson and Associates; a one story flat roofed wing connected to the xxx of the church, and completed in 1958.

-Our Savior Lutheran Church (612 Division Street)

-The Our Savior's congregation was organized in 1861 and held services in members' homes, a former German Lutheran Church, and purchased a building from the Congregational church in 1869 at the current location; a new frame church building was constructed during the 1880s.
+Modernistic touches included the modified triple Gothic arch windows on the west façade, and the random ashlar pattern of the limestone exterior.
+The education wing, which included church offices, was designed by Shubert, Sorenson and Associates; a one story flat roofed wing connected to the north of the church, and completed in 1958.
+123 Our Savior Lutheran Church (612 Division Street) The Our Savior's congregation was organized in 1861 and held services in members' homes, a former German Lutheran Church, and purchased a building from the Congregational church in 1869 at the current location; a new frame church building was constructed during the 1880s.124 Similar to other denominations during the Postwar period, the present church was constructed in phases as funds permitted.
+Due to expanding enrollment and lack of space in the 19th century building, construction of an education wing was completed in 1951.
+Designed by local architectural firm of Boyum, Schubert and Sorensen (later Shubert and Sorensen) the education 121 "Lutheran School Plans \$400,000 Expansion Project" La Crosse Tribune May 30.
+1991.